FoodCoopX/wirgarten-tapir/README.md

 The backend code is written with Python and Django, the frontend code is a mix of Django templates and React.

 > [!WARNING]
-> The master branch is currently not in use, check the `biotop-dev` for the current version.
+> The master branch is currently not in use, check the `biotop-dev` branch for the current version.
 > We'll go back to using master soon, promise!

 > [!NOTE]